report a death to the health insurance provider

 Handling care benefits and aids after death

-What happens to the family insurance?
+What happens to family insurance?

 FAQ

-Does health insurance automatically end with death?
+Does health insurance end automatically with death?

 What happens to the family insurance if the main insured person dies?